Microwave: Steam away messes

 Garbage disposal: Use lemon for a fresh scent

 If your disposal is starting to smell funky, it’s time for a thorough cleaning.
 Get rid of grime in the grinding mechanics by pouring half a cup of baking soda into the disposal, followed by a cup of white vinegar, two cups of ice, and one cup of salt.
 With the cold water running, turn on the garbage disposal until the ice is gone.
 To freshen the odor, cut a lemon and grind the pieces one at a time in the disposal.
-These are other amazing household uses for lemons.
+Just be sure you're not throwing any of these things down your garbage disposal!

 Slow cooker: Deep clean with baking soda